Rana dynasty: Rise of Jung Bahadur

-Bal Narsingh's son Kaji Jung Bahadur Kunwar became a significant person in the central politics of Nepal during the prime ministership of his uncle Mathabar Singh Thapa.
+Bal Narsingh's son Kaji Jang Bahadur Rana became a significant person in the central politics of Nepal during the prime ministership of his uncle Mathabar Singh Thapa.
 On 17 May 1845 around 11 pm, Mathabar Singh was summoned to the royal palace and was assassinated in a cold blood by Jung Bahadur on the royal orders.
 He was considered to have been merciless, ruthless and fatal due to his association with Mathabar Singh.
 Jung Bahadur was made a Kaji (equivalent to minister) after following the order of assassination of Mathabar.

 On the night of 14 September 1846, Queen Rajya Lakshmi Devi summoned the courtiers on the mysterious murderer of her aide General Kaji Gagan Singh, to which courtiers hurried to the Kot quickly.
 Many of the courtiers were unarmed except for a sword, as they had responded immediately to the royal summons.
 The armies allocated by Jung Bahadur Rana also had taken most of the arms of courtiers who had managed to bring them.
 Queen Rajya Lakshmi Devi and King Rajendra Bikram Shah were also present in the Kot.
 Queen Rajya Lakshmi demanded the execution of Kaji Bir Keshar (Kishor) Pande on alleged suspicion to which General Abhiman Singh Rana Magar looked towards King for confirmation.
 Jang misinformed Queen that Abhiman Singh's troops were arriving for overpowering the Queen's faction and demanded an immediate arrest.
 Abhiman tried to force his way out and was killed by Jung's soldier.
 In the chaos followed, Jung and his brothers began bloodshed and many rival nobles and courtiers were eliminated by them.
 The letter to British Resident Henry Montgomery Lawrence stated that there were 32 Bharadars (courtiers) killed in the massacre.